tmbdev/clstm/README.md

 In addition to these basic functions, there is also a small implementation of CTC alignment.

 The C++ code roughly follows the lstm.py implementation from the Python version of OCRopus.
 Gradients have been verified for the core LSTM implementation, although there may be still be bugs in other parts of the code.

 There is also a small multidimensional array class in `multidim.h`; that isn't used in the core LSTM implementation, but it is used in debugging and testing code, for plotting, and for HDF5 input/output.
 Unlike Eigen, it uses standard C/C++ row major element order, as libraries like HDF5 expect.

-LSTM models are stored by default in HDF5 models, using the `weights` method to walk through all the weights of a network as arrays and storing them in HDF5 arrays.
-If HDF5 doesn't suit your needs, you can write similar functions for other forms of loading/saving LSTM networks.
+(NB: This will be replaced with Eigen::Tensor.)

+LSTM models are stored in protocol buffer format (`clstm.proto`), although adding new formats is easy.
+There is an older HDF5-based storage format.

+# Layer and Network Instatiation

+At its lowest level, layers are created by:

+ - create an instance of the layer with `make_layer`
+ - set any parameters (including `ninput` and `noutput`) as attributes
+ - add any sublayers to the `sub` vector
+ - call `initialize()`

+The `layer(kind,ninput,noutput,args,sub)` function will perform these steps in sequence.

+This can be used to construct network architectures in C++ pretty easily.
+For example, the following creates a network that stacks a softmax output layer on top of a standard LSTM layer:

+    Network net = layer("Stacked", ninput, noutput, {}, {
+        layer("LSTM", ninput, nhidden,{},{}),
+        layer("SoftmaxLayer", nhidden, noutput,{},{})
+    });

+Note that you need to make sure that the number of input and output units are correct.

+The `make_net(kind,args)` function constructs prefabricated networks (it also instantiates individual layers, but does not have an option to add sublayers, since that wouldn't make any sense).

 # Python API